top of page

 Prizes:

-• All long-listed, short-listed and winning poems will be published in a pamphlet available from Medway Libraries.
+• Winning poems will be published on posters in Medway Libraries.

-• The Prize includes one-year of poetry mentorship and workshops, with guest writers tba.
-Winners will also receive a certificate, a book bundle and a Medway River Lit goodie bag.
+• The Prize includes a certificate, a book bundle, book token and a Medway River Lit goodie bag.

 • A number of commendations may be awarded at the discretion of the judging panel.